Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/01-rtl_kernel_workflow/host-code.md

 # Host Code Programming

-User-managed RTL kernels are only supported in host applications written with the XRT native API, as described in the [XRT documentation](https://xilinx.github.io/XRT/master/html/xrt_native_apis.html).
+User-managed RTL kernels are only supported in host applications written with the XRT native API, as described in the [Xilinx Runtime (XRT) documentation](https://xilinx.github.io/XRT/master/html/xrt_native_apis.html).
 The XRT native API provides a rich set of class objects and functions for XRT-managed kernels, as discussed in the *XRT Native API Host Application* tutorial, and for user-managed kernels as described here.

 Open the `reference-files/src/host/user-host.cpp` file to examine its content and structure.
 As decribed in [Writing the Software Application](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Writing-the-Software-Application) in the Vitis Application Acceleration Development Flow Documentation (UG1393), there are several key steps the host application must follow:

 1. Specifying the accelerator device ID and loading the `.xclbin`
 2. Setting up the kernel and kernel arguments